sabman83/data-analysis/_posts/2016-11-28-conversion-rate.md

 Columns:

-* _country_ : user country based on the IP address
+* _country_ : user's country based on the IP address
-* _age_ : user age.
+* _age_ : user's age.
 Self-reported at sign-in step
 * _new\_user_ : whether the user created the account during this session or had already an account and simply came back to the site
 * _source_ : marketing channel source
   * _Ads_: came to the site by clicking on an advertisement